call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

  * Containers: aware of Redux (and other things like Context for example)
  * Components : only aware of information provided via their props
+ * Elements: are very small and used by components in several instances (like Atoms in Atomic Web Design)

-In many ways we avoided to use stateful components and most of the components are stateless.
+In many ways we avoided to use stateful component, and most components are stateless.
 They use heavily Material UI and styles (components are all with Style)

+To avoid duplications most properties are defined in the utils/CommonProptypes.js.

 ### React Hooks and contexts